pgerbino/prompt_engineering_node/examples/05-test-generation/README.md

 # Test Generation Example

-This example demonstrates how to use AI agents to automatically generate comprehensive test suites for your code.
-The agent will help you:
+This example demonstrates how to use GitHub Copilot to generate comprehensive test suites for your code.
+You'll learn how to:
-- Generate unit tests with proper assertions
+- Write effective prompts for test generation
+- Get complete test suites from Copilot
 - Create test cases for edge cases
 - Set up test fixtures and mocks
 - Follow testing best practices